-The winter distribution of bald eagles in Washington is similar to the breeding distribution, but more concentrated at salmon spawning streams and waterfowl wintering areas (Fig. 3).
-Some areas where birds are rarely or never seen during the breeding season, support wintering birds.
-In eastern Washington, the reservoirs and major tributaries of the Columbia River become significant bald eagle habitats during winter.
+The winter distribution of bald eagles in Washington is similar to the breeding distribution, but more concentrated at salmon spawning streams and waterfowl wintering areas (Fig. 2).
+Wintering eagles are found in some areas where birds are rarely or never seen during the breeding season.
+The reservoirs and major tributaries of the Columbia River in eastern Washington become significant bald eagle habitats during winter.
 Additional effort to document roosts, particularly in western Washington would probably add many more locations to the existing database.